Medical Student Program

 You can find additional information through the Dean’s Office at 405.271.2316 if you want to visit the DMEI/OU Dean McGee Eye Institute or the Department of Ophthalmology at the University of Oklahoma Health Science Center.

-You’re invited to participate in a four-week Advanced Ophthalmology Clerkship where you’ll participate in many ophthalmology subspecialties and gain valuable experience.
-Contact our Medical Education Coordinator at 405.271.7816 if you have any questions about the clerkship.
+You’re invited to participate in a four-week Advanced Ophthalmology Clerkship, where you’ll participate in many ophthalmology subspecialties and gain valuable experience.
+Contact our Medical Education Coordinator, Michelle Garrison, at Michelle-Garrison@dmei.org if you have any questions about the clerkship.
 NOTE: Students are advised not to take more than two ophthalmology electives at the University of Oklahoma or another institution.
-For additional online educational materials, visit the OUHSC College of Medicine Hippocrates site.
+For additional online educational materials, visit the OUHS College of Medicine Hippocrates.